lateshift/vscode-sendrun/README.md

 ### This is probably -NOT- the extension you are looking for!

-It only sends "run <open tab filename>" into the Terminal (which should be already running IPython 🤖).
+It only sends "run &lt;filename&gt;" into the Terminal (which should be already running IPython 🤖).

 ### Why?